zjefersound/2048/README.md

 https://jeff2048.netlify.app/

 ## TO DO:
-- score: every merged tile sums to the total score.
 - improve colors and font size per value: calculate font sizes as a percentage of the tile size